appsody/stacks/incubator/starter/README.md

 # Starter Stack

 A minimal, runnable starter stack that can be used as a base for developing new stacks.
-This stack provides a sample application template consisting of single line bash scripts, along with all the settings in Dockerfiles and manifests to allow you to use the Appsody CLI to test out package/init/run/debug/test/build/deploy ahead of starting to make changes to a copy of this stack for yourself.
+This stack provides a sample application template consisting of single line bash scripts, along with all the settings in Dockerfiles and manifests to allow you to use the Appsody CLI to test out init/run/debug/test/build/deploy ahead of starting to make changes to a copy of this stack for yourself.

-To make a copy of this stack as a basis for your new stack, enter, for example:
+To create a new stack called mystack based on this sample starter stack, enter, for example:

 ```bash
 $ cd ~